ramparvathaneni1/pru-capstone-starter-code/README.md

 ## Squads

+We've assigned everyone to an instructor so that we get more familiar with individual apps and better provide assistance.
+Here is when we'll check in.

-We will check in as squads (in breakouts) at 9am EST for a standup.
+1. We will check in as squads (in breakouts) at 9am EST for a standup.
 Here you can address what you've completed so far, what you plan to work on that day and any roadblocks.

-We will also have a 1:30pm EST check in after lunch in the Zoom chat each day.
+1. We will also have a 1:30pm EST check in after lunch in the Zoom chat each day for attendance.

-We've assigned everyone to an instructor so that we get more familiar with individual apps and better provide assistance.
+1. We'll send out the daily exit ticket at 3:30pm EST.

+### Squad Assignments

 #### Ben